george0st/qgate-examples/docs/env_configuration.md

    - The list of ENV files e.g. '_A.env, B.env, C.env, ..._' for processing
    - Expected content, see next chapter '_2.
 Single ENV setting_'

-The other parameters with smaller importancy:
+The other parameters with smaller importance:
  - **DETAIL_OUTPUT** (opt)
    - The detail output can be '_On_' (as default) or '_Off_'.
      The detail output is useful for visualization of execution graph